rene-bakker-it/lwetl/docs/components/import.rst

         :arg int max_rows:

             retrieve the data as an generator/iterator.
 The parameter specifies the buffer size.

+.. class:: LdifImport(filename_or_stream=None, separator=None, encoding='utf-8')

+    Open a LDIF_ file and extract data as a dictionary with the attribute names as keys.

+    :arg filename_or_stream:

+        if the argument is a string, the program will try to open the file with this name.
+For streams, it will use the stream as-is.
+Defaults to the stdin.

+    :arg str separator:

+        in an ldif file, an attibure may occur multiple times in the same record.
+In such cases the value of the dictionary becomes a list.
+In the case the separator is specified, this list is transformed into a string, separating the elements with the specified separator.

+    :arg str encoding:

+        character encoding to use for the input file.
+Defaults to utf-8

+    .. function:: open(filename_or_stream=None, separator=None, encoding=None)

+        opens the file or stream of input.

+        :arg filename_or_stream:

+            specifies the input.
+If not specified, it takes the specifier when the class object was created.

+        :arg str separator:

+            in an ldif file, an attibure may occur multiple times in the same record.
+In such cases the value of the dictionary becomes a list.
+In the case the separator is specified, this list is transformed into a string, separating the elements with the specified separator.

+        :arg str encoding:
+            specifies the character encoding.
+If not specified, it takes the encoding specified when the object was created.

+    .. function:: close():

+        closes the input stream.
+Only has an effect, if the input was specified as a filename.

+    .. function:: get_data()->iterator

+        retrieve the data as an generator/iterator.
+The parameter specifies the buffer size.

 .. class:: XlsxImport(self, file_name: str, sheet_name: str = None)